willnorris/imageproxy/README.md

 just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.

+### Environment Variables ###

+All configuration flags have equivalent environment variables of the form `IMAGEPROXY_$NAME`.
+For example, an on-disk cache could be configured by calling

+    IMAGEPROXY_CACHE="/tmp/imageproxy" imageproxy

 ## Deploying ##

 In most cases, you can follow the normal procedure for building a deploying any